You want smart political talk without the meltdowns?

 All these hosts go away.

-Uh anyway, it's uh it's we've got a big show for you today.
+Anyway, we've got a big show for you today.

 Lots to talk about.

-You got two uh terrorist attacks in the last 24 hours, and uh President Obama that was very upsetting for him.
+You got two terrorist attacks in the last 24 hours.

-Tea time was delayed almost 20 minutes, but there he was, right back on the golf course.
+Tea time was delayed almost 20 minutes, but there he was right back on the golf course.

-And uh Donald Trump, of course, our president-elect, speaking out immediately, referring to it as a radical Islamic terrorism, which is what it is.
+And Donald Trump, of course, our president-elect, speaking out immediately, referring to it as a radical Islamic terrorism, which is what it is.

-So we'll talk about this, we'll talk about uh the transition.
+So we'll talk about this.

-Uh we'll take your calls.
+We'll take your calls.

-800-941 Sean is the number.
+800-941-Sean is the number.

-Uh Donald Trump in Florida.
+Donald Trump in Florida.

 He'll be there till the end of the year.